 The League accepts patients – children and adults – without distinction of race, creed or nationality.
 The League serves patients who lack the financial means to cover the costs of their treatment.
-Patients must have established legal residence in Florida or political asylum.
+Patients must have established legal residence in Florida.

 The League provides from case review and social services to surgery, radiation therapy, chemotherapy, laboratory services and radiology, medication, prosthetics, home nursing and nurses aid services, home medical equipment, transportation, and moral support to patients and their families.

-League Against Cancer has served (including follow-up) over 61,000 persons from 50 countries, since its foundation in 1975.
-The League began keeping statistics in 1982 and since then as of December 31, 2013, we have provided over 23,700 Papanicolaou Tests (Pap Smears); 29,500 Chemotherapy & Radiotherapy treatments; over 139,000 laboratory tests, over 42,900 radiology procedures, including Scans, Mammograms, Ultrasounds and MRI’s and 2,285 prostate screenings (since 1990).
-In the same period, close to 13,300 patients have been admitted to local hospitals under the supervision of this organization, and these patients have been treated for a wide range of different types of cancer.
+League Against Cancer has served (including follow-up) over 70,000 persons from 50 countries, since its foundation in 1975.
+LIGA began keeping statistics in 1982 and since then as of September 30th 2021, we have provided over 27,400 Papanicolaou Tests (Pap Smears); 27,000 Mammograms; 38,000 Chemotherapy & Radiotherapy treatments; over 170,000 laboratory tests, over 53,000 radiology procedures, including Scans, Mammograms, Ultrasound and MRI and 2,285 prostate screenings.
+In the same period, close to 15,000 patients have been admitted to local hospitals under the supervision of this organization and these patients have been treated for a wide range of different types of cancer.

 A person who seeks medical help is interviewed by a Social Worker to determine financial eligibility.
-The patient is then examined by a physician who proceeds to determine and recommend treatment including surgery if needed.
-The League is financially responsible for these treatments.
-Over 350 doctors provide voluntary services to the League’s patients.
-In addition, the paid staff is supplemented by a corps of over 200 full and part-time volunteers in the operation of the clinic.
-The strong involvement of volunteers keeps the administrative costs at about 12% of total costs, three times less of a traditional doctor’s office.
+An evaluation committee reviews each case and approves each case eligible under the League’s guidelines.
+The patient is then examined by an oncologist who makes a preliminary diagnosis and refers the patients to an expert in that specific field.
+The doctor, in consultation with colleagues, prescribes the necessary treatment including surgery if needed.
+LIGA, which receives special rates from local laboratories and hospitals, pays the bills.
+More than 100 doctors provide voluntary services to the League’s patients.
+In addition, the staff is supported by a corps of over 200 full and part-time volunteers in the operation of the clinic.
+The strong involvement of volunteers keeps the administrative costs at about 20% of total costs, three times less than of a traditional doctor’s office.

-The major source of income are the League’s annual fund-raising telethon on WSCV, Channel 51, state and county grants, an annual Christmas Raffle and private donations.
+The major source of income are LIGA’s annual fund-raising telethon on WSCV, Channel 51, state and county grants, an annual Luncheon (youth) Fashion Show, a Holiday Gala and through private donations.
 Many lives have been saved, much suffering has been spared, and many destitute cancer victims have been able to die with a level of dignity usually reserved for those who have medical insurance or personal wealth.